Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: The code of the Barth sextic

 In fact, we can associate to $Y$ a graph $\sG$ with the same automorphism group.
 To this end let $P_1,\dots,P_{65}$ be the vertices of $\sG$.
-Two vertices $P_i$ and $P_j$ are joined by an edge iff
+Two vertices $P_i$ and $P_j$ are joined by an edge if and only if

 where $c,x_1,x_2\in\CC$ and $\left|\left\{0,1,x_1,x_2\right\}\right|=4$, i.e., the line $t\cdot P_i+(1-t)\cdot P_j$ intersects the surface $Y$ in the two nodes $P_i$, $P_j$ and two different additional points.